Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Once the graft has been attached, blood will start flowing through this new pathway to bypass the blockage.
-If you have multiple blockages, more than 1 bypass may be done.
+If you have multiple blockages, more than one bypass may be done.
 Then your breastbone is rejoined with wires.
 These wires will stay in your chest permanently.
-Rarely do they cause a problem, and they are safe around microwaves and airport metal detectors.
+They rarely cause a problem.
+They are safe around microwaves and airport metal detectors.
 The incision is closed, and you are taken to the intensive care unit to begin your recovery.

 Coronary artery bypass surgery can be done with the heart still beating (off pump) or with the heart still (on pump.)
-Your surgery team can tell you more about which type of procedure you will have:
+Your surgery team can tell you more about which type of surgery you will have:

-On-pump procedure.
+On-pump surgery.
 A machine does the work of your heart and lungs during surgery.
 Blood is circulated through a heart-lung machine.
 The machine supplies the blood with oxygen and pumps it back through the body.
 In these cases, the heart may be stopped temporarily before the graft is attached.
 Your own heart and lungs start working again after the bypass is completed.

-Off-pump procedure.
+Off-pump surgery.
 The heart-lung machine is not used and the heart is not stopped.
 This is sometimes called a "beating heart" procedure.

 There are advantages and disadvantages to each technique.
-If you have a question about why your doctor is using 1 technique, instead of the other, do not be afraid to ask.
+If you have a question about why your doctor is using one technique instead of the other, don't be afraid to ask.

 You and your surgeon can discuss the risks and possible complications of coronary artery bypass surgery.
 They may include:

-Excessive bleeding, sometimes requiring a transfusion or a trip back to the operating room
+Excessive bleeding.
+You may need a blood transfusion or a trip back to the operating room.

 Infection of the incision sites

-Fast or irregular heartbeat, which is almost always temporary
+Fast or irregular heartbeat.
+This is almost always temporary.

 Nerve injury or muscle spasms